-- (1) We enter into operating leases in the normal course of business.
-We lease sales offices, research and development facilities, and other property and equipment under operating leases throughout the United States and internationally, which expire through fiscal year 2016.
-Substantially all lease agreements have fixed payment terms based on the passage of time and contain escalation clauses.
-Some lease agreements provide us with the option to renew the lease or to terminate the lease.
+(1) We enter into operating leases in the normal course of business.
+We lease sales offices, research and development facilities, and other property and equipment under operating leases throughout the United States and internationally, which expire on various dates through fiscal year 2016.
+Substantially all lease agreements have fixed payment terms based on the passage of time and contain payment escalation clauses.
+Some lease agreements provide us with the option to renew or terminate the lease.
 Our future operating lease obligations would change if we were to exercise these options and if we were to enter into additional operating lease agreements.
-Facilities operating lease payments exclude the leases impacted by the restructurings.
+Facilities operating lease payments exclude the leases impacted by the restructurings described in Note 12.
 The amounts for the leases impacted by the restructurings are included in subparagraph (7) below.
-The net increase in the office operating lease payments was primarily due to several domestic lease extensions during the first quarter of fiscal 2008. - (2) Included in the above contractual cash obligations pursuant to three financing arrangements with BNP Paribas LLC (BNP) are (a) lease commitments of \$0.9 million in fiscal 2008; \$7.6 million in fiscal 2009; \$10.0 million in each of the fiscal years 2010, 2011, and 2012; \$9.1 million in fiscal 2013; and \$4.7 million in fiscal 2014; which are based on the LIBOR rate at July 27, 2007, for a term of five years, and (b) at the expiration or termination of the lease, a supplemental payment obligation equal to our minimum guarantee of \$148.3 million in the event that we elect not to purchase or arrange for sale of the buildings.
-See Note 13. - (3) Equipment operating leases include servers and IT equipment used in our engineering labs and data centers. - (4) Venture capital funding commitments include a quarterly committed management fee based on a percentage of our committed funding to be payable through June 2011. - (5) Capital expenditures include worldwide contractual commitments to purchase equipment and to construct building and leasehold improvements, which will be recorded as Property and Equipment. - (6) We are required to pay based on a minimum volume under certain communication contracts with major telecommunication companies as well as maintenance contracts with multiple vendors.
-Such obligations will expire in November 2011. - (7) These amounts are included on our Consolidated Balance Sheets under Long-Term Obligations and Other Accrued Liabilities, which is comprised of committed lease payments and operating expenses net of committed and estimated sublease income.
+The net increase in the office operating lease (1) payments was primarily due to several domestic lease extensions during the second quarter of fiscal 2008.

+Included in the above contractual cash obligations pursuant to three financing arrangements with BNP Paribas LLC (BNP) are (a) lease commitments of \$0.9 million in fiscal 2008; \$6.0 million in fiscal 2009; \$9.6 million in each of the fiscal years 2010, 2011, and 2012; \$8.8 million in fiscal 2013; and \$5.9 million in fiscal 2014; which are based on the LIBOR rate at October 26, 2007 plus a spread, for a term of five years, and (b) at the expiration or termination of the lease, a supplemental payment obligation equal to our minimum guarantee of \$148.3 million in the event that we elect not to purchase (2) or arrange for sale of the buildings.
+See Note 13.

+- (3) Equipment operating leases include servers and IT equipment used in our engineering labs and data centers. - (4) Venture capital funding commitments include a quarterly committed management fee based on a percentage of our committed funding to be payable through June 2011.
-Included in these amounts are the JP Morgan Chase loan (see Note 5) on our Consolidated Balance Sheets under Current Portion of Long-Term Debt.
-This amount also includes estimated interest payments of \$1.6 million for the remainder of fiscal 2008.
-The decrease from April 27, 2007, represented a loan repayment of \$16.0 million, plus interest of \$1.1 million for the first quarter of fiscal 2008.

-(9) The amounts outstanding under these letters of credit relate to workers compensation, a customs guarantee, a corporate credit card program, and a foreign rent guarantee.
+- (5) Capital expenditures include worldwide contractual commitments to purchase equipment and to construct building and leasehold improvements, which will be (5) recorded as property and equipment. - (6) We are required to pay based on a minimum volume under certain communication contracts with major telecommunication companies as well as maintenance (6) contracts with multiple vendors.
+Such obligations will expire in November 2011. - (7) These amounts are included on our Consolidated Balance Sheets under Long-Term Obligations and Other Accrued Liabilities, which is comprised of committed (7) lease payments and operating expenses net of committed and estimated sublease income. - (8) Included in these amounts are the JP Morgan Chase loan (see Note 5) on our Consolidated Balance Sheets under Current Portion of Long-Term Debt.
+This amount also includes estimated interest payments of \$0.8 million for the remainder of fiscal 2008.
+The decrease from April 27, 2007, represented a loan repayment of \$37.3 million, plus interest of \$1.9 million for the first six months of fiscal 2008.
+In addition, included in these amounts are the \$250.0 million secured credit agreement entered into with JP Morgan Chase.
+Estimated interest payments for the credit agreement is \$63.4 million for the (8) remainder of fiscal 2008 through fiscal 2013. - (9) The amounts outstanding under these letters of credit relate to workers compensation, a customs guarantee, a corporate credit card program, and a (9) foreign rent guarantee.